Logo Global 10,000-Year Stochastic Tropical Cyclone Track & Wind Catalog

-An accurate and unbiased global 10,000-year stochastic catalog of tropical cyclone (TC) tracks and wind data generated by the Wind-focused Hurricane Interactive Track Simulator (WHITS) is now available for download.
-WHITS is specifically developed to provide reliable and unbiased global TC risk assessments over an operational time frame.
+WHITS provides an accurate and unbiased global 10,000-year stochastic catalog of tropical cyclone (TC) tracks and wind fields generated by the Wind-focused Hurricane Interactive Track Simulator (WHITS).
+The framework is designed to support climate risk analysis, insurance applications, and extreme event research over operational planning time scales.

-The model preserves storms' historical memory and produces realistic tracks, track densities, and winds.
-WHITS improves on its predecessor HITS with additional wind parameters and smoother transitions to better support risk applications.
-The download package includes the full stochastic catalog, all supporting Python code used for data generation, and the figures presented below.
-Additionally, customized risk assessments and modeling solutions are available through sponsored research opportunities.
-Click here to explore our current sponsored research initiatives.
+The model preserves storms' historical memory and produces realistic tracks, track densities, and wind distributions.
+WHITS builds on its predecessor HITS with additional wind parameters and smoother transitions to better support risk and hazard modeling applications.
+The catalog package includes the full stochastic catalog, supporting Python code used for data generation, and the validation figures presented below.

 Unbiased Tracks and Landfalls